Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 While the overall platform architecture shows robust structural stability, the Quality Gate status is currently **REJECTED** pending the resolution of the Major search filtering restriction found in the Courses Catalog (ID: T297).

 * **Quality Gate Status:** ❌ REJECTED (Fixes Required)
 * **Next Steps:** Hotfix deployment is requested for the Courses Catalog module (T297) to restore search functionality.
-UI styling regressions on the Theory website module (T278) and Team / Instructors module (T337) can be safely tracked as minor backlog actions for the upcoming sprint.
+UI styling regressions on the Theory Website module (T278) and Team / Instructors module (T337) can be safely tracked as minor backlog actions for the upcoming sprint.